SimoneErba/Flumen/README.md

 ## 💡 Core Concepts

-Flumen's design is based on a few key principles that make it powerful and flexible.
+Flumen's design is based on a few key principles:

 ### 1. Node-Centric Tracks
-Unlike traditional graph visualizations where edges represent the path, in Flumen, **specialized `Location` nodes represent the actual tracks**.
+Unlike traditional graph visualizations where edges represent the path, in Flumen, **specialized `Location` nodes represent the actual tracks**, this helps in tracking the exact item position and progress on the section.
 - **Nodes** can be simple points (e.g., a sensor) or tracks (`Location` nodes).
 - **`Location` nodes** have properties like `length` and `speed`.
 When an item enters a `Location` node, the frontend animates its movement along that node's length at the specified speed.
 - **Edges** simply define the directed flow, indicating the *next* node an item will move to.